ashishrana160796/Concise-Interview-Prep/Language-Specific-Prep/C++.md

 Static Member Functions, becomes independent of class.
 Also, can access only static members of class or any other method outside the class.
 They don't access to this pointer of the class.

+Virtual function cannot be static or global.
+But you can declare virtual function to be a friend to another class.

 ```